kirillzyusko/react-native-keyboard-controller/CONTRIBUTING.md

 yarn test
 ```

-To edit the Objective-C files, open `example/ios/KeyboardEventsExample.xcworkspace` in XCode and find the source files at `Pods > Development Pods > react-native-keyboard-events`.
+To edit the Objective-C files, open `example/ios/KeyboardControllerExample.xcworkspace` in XCode and find the source files at `Pods > Development Pods > react-native-keyboard-controller`.

-To edit the Kotlin files, open `example/android` in Android studio and find the source files at `reactnativekeyboardevents` under `Android`.
+To edit the Kotlin files, open `example/android` in Android studio and find the source files at `reactnativekeyboardcontroller` under `Android`.

 ### Commit message convention